-If your home improvement project involves stucco in Henderson, you will want to be sure you find the right contractor for the job.
+If your home improvement project involved stucco, you will want to be sure you find the right contractor for the job.
 It is always important to hire good contractors, but it is especially important when they will be doing work such as stucco installation, which is not as common as other contracting duties.
 You need to work with a people who know how do to the job properly, so you can be sure it will get done right the first time.

 When you get the bids, make sure to ask if the work will be guaranteed once it is completed.
-A quality stucco contractor will stand firmly behind their work, so don't hesitate to ask this question.
+A quality contractor will stand firmly behind their work, so don't hesitate to ask this question.
 If the labor and material are not covered by some form of guarantee, you should quickly move on to the next bid.
 There are plenty of contractors out there who are willing to stand behind their work, so there is no reason to work with one who isn't.